astronomer/airflow-guides/guides/airflow-ui.md

 ### Additional DAG Views

-There are a couple of additional DAG views that we don't cover in depth here, but are still good to be aware of:
+There are a couple of additional DAG views that we won't cover in depth here, but are still good to be aware of:

  - **Task Duration:** Shows a line graph of the duration of each task over time.
  - **Task Tries:** Shows a line graph of the number of each task tries in a DAG Run over time.